ImJoosan/animlib/readme.md

 ```javascript
 Animlib.rotate(element,degrees)
 ```
 Animlib's rotate function is helpful for rotating objects.
 In the example below, it rotates button1 90 degrees.
+This function only sets the rotation of an object.
+To animate rotation, use the "rotation" property in the propertyTable.
 ```javascript
 Animlib.rotate("button1",90);
 ```